-Setting aside money for your child’s tuition can strain a family’s budget.
+Setting aside money for tuition can strain a family’s budget.
 Tuition costs have risen 225% over the past 30 years and show little sign of slowing down.
-According to CollegeBoard, during the 2014-15 school year, the average undergraduate in the United States paid almost $10,000 for one year at a public, in-state, four-year institution and over $30,000 for one year at a private, four-year institution.
+The CollegeBoard reports that during the 2014 to 2015 school year, the average undergraduate in the United States paid almost $10,000 for one year at a public, in-state, four-year institution.
+That’s expensive, and costs only go up for students at private school, where undergrads pay a staggering $30,000 for one year of tuition.

 the average undergraduate in the United States paid almost $10,000 for one year at a public, in-state, four-year institution

-In order to afford higher education, prospective students and their parents need to start with a manageable college savings plan.
-There are several different options available, some of which carry benefits like tax deductibility and/or the opportunity to purchase college credits at a discounted price.
+As long as this trend continues, prospective students and their parents should consider starting a manageable college savings plan.
+Fortunately, there are several different options available, and some of them carry benefits like tax deductibility or the opportunity to purchase college credits at a discount.

 Stuart Ritter Vice President T. Rowe Price Investment Services

-"Remember that saving for college doesn't have to fall only on your shoulders."
+"Remember that saving for college doesn't have to fall on your shoulders alone."

-To better understand how to approach college savings, we spoke with Stuart Ritter, a financial planner and a vice president of T. Rowe Price Investment Services, Inc., which offers several college savings plans to its clients.
-Stuart currently helps design, build, and implement guidance and advice services for investors.
+To better understand how to approach college savings, we spoke with Stuart Ritter, a financial planner and a vice president of T. Rowe Price Investment Services, Inc., a company that offers several college savings plans to its clients.
+Ritter currently helps design, build, and implement guidance and advice services for investors.
 A frequent contributor to T. Rowe Price publications, he has also appeared on ABC News, Fox Business News, and National Public Radio.
-Below, we will take a look at several of the most popular options for funding a college education, as well as Mr. Ritter’s advice for families.

 What’s the biggest mistake you see families make when saving for college?